The best luxury Easter eggs for 2019

 Gold egg by Miansai

 Chocolate not your thing?
 Perhaps an egg made from solid 18 karat gold will suffice instead.
-Created in the Miami workshops of accessories brand Miansai, which launched its first fine jewellery collection in 2017, this elegant piece makes the ultimate gift and can be treasured for many Easters to come.
+Created in the Miami workshops of accessories brand Miansai, this elegant piece makes the ultimate gift and can be treasured for many Easters to come.

 18k solid gold egg, $10,000, Miansai

-Perfect for sharing with smaller sailors, this whimsical creation by French chocolatier Pierre Marcolini is part dark chocolate Easter egg, part Easter bunny - with a white chocolate bowler hat thrown in for good measure.
-The egg hat sits atop a chest-of-drawers filled with 30 mini eggs, in flavours including pistachio, almond and nougat praline and double fondant, and 30 caramel animals.
+Perfect for smaller sailors, this whimsical creation by French chocolatier Pierre Marcolini is part dark chocolate magician's hat, part white chocolate Easter bunny - with a dark chocolate painted base for good measure.
+Crack it open to discover 45 small eggs in six flavours hiding inside.

 Faberge egg pendant

 If you're after something that will truly dazzle this Easter then Fabergé's range of iconic egg pendants won't disappoint.
-Set with sapphires, rubies, tsavorites and white diamonds totalling 81.91 carats, this white gold Mosaic pendant from the Treasures collection is finished with an 18 karat white gold chain set with further matching stones.
+Set with sapphires, rubies, tsavorites and white diamonds, this yellow gold Mosaic pendant from the Treasures collection is finished with an 18 karat yellow gold chain set with further matching stones.

 Claridge’s Easter egg